-4. View Your Transaction
+5. View Your Transaction

-If your transaction has been successfully processed, you will see the transaction appear at the top of the Transactions summary near the bottom of the page.
+If your offer has been successfully processed, you will see the transaction appear at the top of the "Transactions" summary box near the bottom of the page.

-If your transaction has not been successful, you will receive a message indicating that this is the case.
+If your offer has not been successful, you will receive a message indicating that this is the case.

 transaction search

-Transactions you have entered into via the EnronOnline system with Enron can be viewed using the Transaction Search functionality accessed through the navigation at the bottom of the page.
+Transactions that have been concluded via EnronOnline can be viewed using the Transaction Search functionality accessed through the navigation at the bottom of the page.

-Master Users and Back Office Users can search all transactions completed by all users in your company, other users may only search their own transactions.
+Master Users and Back Office Users can search all transactions completed by the Users in your company.
+Users may only search their own transactions.

 filtering and composite pages

-EnronOnline facilitates the online buying and selling of hundreds of products.
-To help you organize this large volume of data, EnronOnline allows for Products to be filtered and organized into user-specified “Composite Pages”.
+EnronOnline covers hundreds of individual products.
+To help you organize this large volume of data, EnronOnline allows for products to be filtered and organized into user-specified “Composite Pages”.

-Products can be filtered on country, region, deal type, commodity, currency or category.
+Products can be filtered by country, region, deal type, commodity, currency or category.
 Once filters are created, the results can be saved into named sections within the Composite Pages, and the Composite Pages themselves can be named.

 You can create up to eight sections within each of up to five Composite pages.
-You can also select individual Products and add them to the Composite Pages.
-By combining the individual products and filters, the many EnronOnline Products can be displayed in much smaller, more groups which are more meaningful to your business.
+You can also select individual products and add them to the Composite Pages.
+By combining the individual products and filters, products can be displayed in much smaller groups which are more tailored to your business requirements.

 Selecting & Applying filters

-You can create different filters to view just those products you need.
+You can create different filters to view only those products you need.

 Click on the “Filters” title in the navigation list on the left.
 This will show you a list of different filter types.
 A filter is simply a set of product attributes that are applied to the list of quotes to reduce the number of displayed quotes according to the chosen filter(s).

-You can apply any of the following six product attributes to filter the list of all products available.
+You can apply any of the following six product attributes to filter the list of all the products available.
 Each of the six filters can be applied in isolation or in any combination.

 2. Clearing Filters